top of page

 • Extra features like secure file storage

-For most users, a free password manager works fine, but if you need more features or manage many passwords, a paid option might be worthwhile.
+For most people, a free password manager is enough.
+If you need more features or have lots of passwords, a paid option could be worth it.

 What About Built-in Password Managers on Phones?

-Most smartphones come with a built-in password manager, which can be sufficient for some users.
-It's convenient and works seamlessly with your phone.
-However, there are limitations:
+Most smartphones come with a built-in password manager, which is enough for some people.
+It’s convenient and works well on your phone, but there are some limits:

 • They may not work well on other devices